 Love all things pink?
-You won’t want to miss seeing New Jersey’s pinkest park, Branch Brook Park, when it delivers some serious eye candy in just a few short weeks when over 4,000 Japanese cherry blossom trees peak – that’s more than in Washington, D.C.!
-You can revel in these pink beauties right here at home next month at the 42nd Annual Essex County Cherry Blossom Festival, held at Branch Brook Park, from April 7-15.
+You won’t want to miss seeing New Jersey’s pinkest park, Branch Brook Park, when it delivers some serious eye candy this April when over 4,000 Japanese cherry blossom trees peak – that’s more than Washington D.C.!
+You can revel in these pink beauties right here in New Jersey at the 43rd Annual Essex County Cherry Blossom Festival, held at Branch Brook Park, from April 6-14.
 The festival attracts over 10,000 visitors a day and is packed with family-friendly fun.
 Read on for festival highlights, including the popular Essex County Family Day and Bloomfest! events – guaranteed to take pink power to next-level heights.

 Essex County Family Day / One-Mile Fun Run

 April 13, 11AM-3PM, Run at 10AM

 Family Day opens on April 13 with a free one-mile fun run/walk that is more about fun than speed – which makes it perfectly kid-friendly, in our book.
 Children ages 6 to 14 can enter individually on race day, and all participants are winners in this race – they’ll walk away with a commemorative t-shirt and award at the end.
 Post-race, enjoy activities, crafts, performances, and even a fishing derby for prizes at the Family Day event, which will be held in the Prudential Concert Grove section of Branch Brook Park.
 The event features face painting, arts and crafts, paddle-boating, hula hooping, and plenty of food to eat!